Bulovas FG as time expires lifts Vanderbilt over UConn 30-28 - NewsBreak

 Bulovas FG as time expires lifts Vanderbilt over UConn 30-28

-“What we needed was for (quarterback Kenny Seals) to step up and play with confidence,” Lea said.
-“Going out on that drive he has a look in his eye.
-He was determined to get it done.
-He stepped up in a big moment with his offensive teammates.”

-Vanderbilt drove 47 yards on seven plays with 1:07 left including converting on 4th-and-4 to set up a 31-yard field goal by Joseph Bulovas as time ran out.
+NASHVILLE, Tenn.
+(AP) — Vanderbilt kicker Joseph Bulovas kicked a 31-yard field goal as time ran out for a 30-28 victory over UConn on Saturday night.

-It was the second time Vanderbilt overcame a Connecticut lead.
+It was the second time in the game Vanderbilt overcame a Connecticut lead.
 Connecticut opened with field goals of 38 and 44 yards by Joe McFadden on the first two drives for a 6-0 lead.
 A pair of touchdowns in the final 5:21 gave Connecticut a 28-27 lead.

-Connecticut quarterback Steve Krajewski threw a touchdown pass and rushed for another in the final 5:21 to give the Huskies a 28-27 lead.
-He threw for 264 yards hitting 18 of 34 attempts with two interceptions.
-He had no trouble finding a way to describe his feelings.

-“It stinks,” Krajewski said.
-“We have to wake up in the morning and go to work.”

 Vanderbilt wide receiver Will Sheppard caught touchdown passes with one each in the second quarter and fourth quarter.
 They were his first two career touchdown receptions as he had seven catches for 113 yards.